Delivering Faster Setup and Stronger Protection with Oracle Cloud Infrastructure's Web Application Firewall Redesign

 Final design, development handoff and product launch

-Eliminated the cumbersome task of publishing each change and simplified the API, allowing changes to be made via a management form instead.
+Eliminated the cumbersome task of publishing each change and simplified the API, allowing changes to be made via a management form instead to enable faster policy application.

 Results and Impact